COVID-19 Utility Assistance Programs

 The Division of Consumer Advocacy supports the efforts of those providing aid in our communities as Hawaii faces the COVID-19 pandemic.

-The suspension of termination or disconnection of regulated utility services due to non-payment and/or assessment of other charges ends May 31, 2021.
+The suspension of termination or disconnection of regulated utility services due to non-payment and/or assessment of other charges ended May 31, 2021.
 We encourage customers to contact their utility to work out payment arrangements, continue paying their bills to the extent possible during this time, and continue to be on the lookout for opportunities for bill assistance.

 The Division of Consumer Advocacy wants to help inform consumers who may be in need of assistance of programs they may qualify for.
 The programs below all offer some sort of utility aid, even if it is not clear in the program title.
 Clicking each program will expand to show more information including program details and eligibility.

 Eligible applicants may receive up to $4,500 per month for rent with no monthly cap on qualifying utilities.
 Information from both tenants and landlords must be provided in order for an application to qualify for the program.
+Households will be limited to 12 months of total grant assistance.

 To qualify for rent and/ or utility assistance on May 10, applicants must meet the following criteria: